jfroelich/rss-reader/src/content-filters/color-contrast-filter/readme.md

 in real time.
 Basically I don't want to hardcode the min_contrast_ratio.
 This would provide a nice way to enable the user to adjust it.
 The calibration wizard should warn the user about choosing a high threshold

+# TODO: pay more attention to css opacity

+Rather than only looking at the alpha channel of background-color, do I also need to pay attention to the opacity property of the element?
+I know that the hidden-elements filter looks at opacity.
+Even that maybe should be changed because it might be naive.
+It feels like there is a bit of an overlapping concern between the hidden-elements filter and the color contrast filter.
+Maybe opacity should only be a concern here?

+Before proceeding I need to clarify some basic things.
+What does it mean to have an opaque background color with alpha 100%, but an opacity of 0?
+Does opacity just apply as basically another layer on top of the background color, such as a color of (0,0,0,opacity)?
+Or is it already built in to the alpha of background color?
+Basically I do not know what browsers do in this case, and need to find that out.